About the Club

 The purpose of the club is to offer seniors the opportunity to cycle safely together in groups.
 Each group follows a planned route that varies from ride to ride.
 Each group has a leader and a sweeper so that no one is left behind.
 The emphasis is on safe riding following the rules laid out in the Highway Traffic Act.
 The hope is that as the riders develop their cycling skills and increase their strength and confidence, riding a bicycle will become part of their regular fitness routine.

 Many of our members are at or near retirement.
 The club offers them an opportunity to socialize with others who are in a similar situation.
 The emphasis is on enjoying the ride, not on getting anywhere quickly.

 The club is an advocate for the use of cycling as an alternative form of transportation.
 Several members of the club have made presentations to the local government on matters related to cycling.
 The club also assists the Municipality in helping to maintain and improve the section of the Waterfront Trail that passes through Clarington.

 The Tuesday rides are longer and the starting locations more varied.
 Some start from locations in Durham Region and others from locations in central and eastern Ontario.
 Tuesday rides build in length and difficulty as the season progresses.
-There are always 2 rides provided from each location so that members have an easier and a more difficult ride to choose from.
+There are always 2 or 3 rides provided from each location so that members can choose their desired level of difficulty.